vbit27/portfolio/README.md

 # Things to do

-- Show icon after successfully sending an Email
+- Close mobile menu after clicking
+- Add icons for all the technologies
+- Add content